-- Review the notes at the beginning of the portion.
-They match the notes at the beginning of both portions on the actual test. - Decide on the correct answer to each multiple-choice question, then read the explanation for the correct answer to each question and for the answer you chose (if the two are different). - Follow the directions for the student-produced response questions shown later in this guide.
+- Review the notes at the beginning of each portion.
+They match the notes on the actual test. - Decide on the correct answer to each multiplechoice question, then read the explanation for the correct answer to each question and for the answer you chose (if the two are different). - Follow the directions for the student-produced response questions shown later in this guide.
 The directions match the directions on the actual test.